 Acute and Long-term Effects of E-Cigarette Aerosol Inhalation on Biomarkers of Endothelial Function and Vascular Reactivity

 Non-smokers: these participants will complete 1 study visit.
 The study visit will consist of 2 blood draws, 2 MRIs and 1 smoking encounter of a non-nicotine e-cigarette.
 These visits last around 3-3.5 hours.
 Smokers: these participants will complete 2 study visits.
 Of the smokers, there are 2 cohorts of interest: conventional and e-cigarette smokers.
 The baseline and 12 month visits will consist of 1 blood draw and one MRI.
 Each visit will last about 1.5 hours.
 Prior to enrollment, subjects will be asked to undergo a brief telephone screening to confirm eligibility.
-This will be done with either study coordinator, Alyssa Johncola or Kelly Sexton.
+This will be done with the study coordinator.

 - Study Identifier: 828195

 Contact the research team to learn more about this study.